Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Experiments

 \subsection{Main Results}

 We report the accuracy and average precision on the UniversalFakeDetect dataset in Tab. \ref{tab:1} and Tab. \ref{tab:2}, respectively.
 Our proposed method achieves SOTA results with 95.61\% mAcc and 99.32\% mAP across 19 diverse sub-test sets, outperforming all existing methods.
 In terms of mAcc, we surpass the SOTA methods C2P-CLIP by 1.82\%.
 In terms of mAP, we surpass the SOTA methods RINE by 0.53\%.
 Furthermore, compared with the baseline UniFD, our method brings substantial improvements of 14.23\% in mAcc and 9.18\% in mAP.
-These gains clearly demonstrate that our model, when trained solely on GAN-generated data \cite{goodfellow2020generative}, can generalize robustly to a wide range of challenging testing scenarios.
-Beyond the overall metrics, our method ranks first or second on 12 out of 19 sub-test sets in terms of mAP.
+These gains clearly demonstrate that our model, when trained solely on GAN-generated data \cite{goodfellow2014generative}, can generalize robustly to a wide range of challenging testing scenarios.
+Beyond the overall metrics, our method ranks first or second on 9 out of 19 sub-test sets in terms of mAcc.
 While previous approaches may excel on specific generative models but degrade considerably on others, our method maintains consistently strong performance across almost all synthesis types, highlighting its superior generalization ability.
 This is mainly attributed to our adaptive design, which enables the model to capture diverse artifacts with minimal bias toward any specific generative family.

 For the GenImage dataset, we report the overall accuracy results in Tab.~\ref{tab:3}.
-Our method achieves 96.7\% accuracy on the full test set, significantly surpassing recent methods CO-SPY and AIDE by 12.0\% and 9.8\%, respectively.
-In comparison with SOTA approaches such as C2P-CLIP and SAFE, our method further improves the mean mAcc by 0.9\% and 1.1\%.
+Our method achieves 96.7\% accuracy on the full test set, significantly surpassing recent methods ATTSD and MiraGe by 6.0\% and 4.1\%, respectively.
+In comparison with the SOTA approach C2P-CLIP, our method further improves the mean mAcc by 0.9\%.
 Moreover, it outperforms the baseline UniFD by a large margin of 17.2\% in mAcc.
 These results demonstrate that our method, trained on a diffusion-based synthetic dataset \cite{song2020score}, exhibits strong generalization capability across diverse types of testing manipulations.
-Beyond the overall metrics, our method ranks top-2 on 7 out of 8 sub-test sets, highlighting its stability and generalization across diverse scenarios.
-Results on both UniversalFake and GenImage datasets confirm the consistent performance of our method across various forgeries.
+Beyond the overall metrics, our method ranks first or second on 7 out of 8 sub-test sets, highlighting its stability and generalization across diverse scenarios.
+Results on both UniversalFake and GenImage datasets confirm the consistent performance of our method across various forgeries and generators.